fourieraudio/docs/docs/manual/transform.client/library/plugins/manufacturers/waves.md

 :::warning

-When scanning for newly installed Waves Plugins, the **transform**.client may invite you to intervene and 'Open Host'; please ignore this and wait for the system to complete the scan automatically; see [known issue TF-1702](../../../../known-issues).
+When scanning for newly installed Waves Plugins, the **transform**.client may invite you to intervene and 'Open Host'; please ignore this and wait for the system to complete the scan automatically.

 :::